JEKsvp/vocab/.junie/guidelines.md

 ### File and Directory Management
 - **node_modules/**: Should be ignored in version control and excluded from project searches/indexing
-  - Contains npm dependencies that can be regenerated via `npm install`
+  - Contains npm dependencies that can be regenerated via `npm install --no-audit --no-fund`
   - Located in `client/node_modules/` directory
 - **dist/**: Should be ignored in version control as it contains build artifacts
   - Frontend build output directory (`client/dist/`)